-California has four state payroll taxes which are administered by the Employment Development Department (EDD).
+California has four state payroll taxes which are administered by the EDD:

-- Unemployment Insurance (UI) and Employment Training Tax (ETT), which are employer contributions.
+- Unemployment Insurance (UI) and Employment Training Tax (ETT) are employer contributions.

-- State Disability Insurance (SDI) and Personal Income Tax (PIT), which are withheld from employees’ wages.
+- State Disability Insurance (SDI) and Personal Income Tax (PIT) are withheld from employees’ wages.

 Wages are generally subject to all four payroll taxes.
-However, some types of employment are not subject to payroll taxes and/or PIT withholding.
-For more information, please refer to Information Sheet: Types of Employment (DE 231TE) (PDF).
+However, some types of employment are not subject to payroll taxes and PIT withholding.
+For more information, refer to Information Sheet: Types of Employment (DE 231TE) (PDF).

-The Unemployement Insurance (UI) program is part of a national program administered by the U.S. Department of Labor under the Social Security Act.
-The UI program provides temporary payments to individuals who are unemployed through no fault of their own.
+The UI program is part of a national program administered by the US Department of Labor under the Social Security Act.
+The UI program provides temporary payments to people who are unemployed through no fault of their own.

-Governmental and certain nonprofit employers may elect the reimbursable method of financing UI in which they reimburse the UI Fund on a dollar-for-dollar basis for all benefits paid to their former employees.
+Governmental and certain nonprofit employers may elect the reimbursable method of financing UI.
+They reimburse the UI Fund on a dollar-for-dollar basis for all benefits paid to their former employees.

 The ETT is an employer-paid tax.
-Employers subject to ETT pay one-tenth of 0.1 percent (.001) on the first $7,000 in wages paid to each employee in a calendar year.
-The tax rate is set by statute at 0.1 percent (.001) of UI taxable wages for the employers with positive UI reserve account balances and employers subject to Section 977(c) of the California Unemployment Insurance Code.
+Employers subject to ETT pay 0.1 percent (.001) on the first $7,000 in wages paid to each employee in a calendar year.
+The tax rate is set at 0.1 percent (.001) of UI taxable wages for the employers with positive UI reserve account balances and employers subject to section 977(c) of the California Unemployment Insurance Code.
 The maximum tax is $7 per employee, per year ($7,000 x .001).

 California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate (Form W-4 or DE 4) on file with their employer.
 There is no taxable wage limit.
-Please refer to the PIT withholding schedule.
-The tax rate withheld is based on the employee's Form W-4 or DE 4.
+Refer to the PIT withholding schedule.
+The withholding rate is based on the employee's Form W-4 or DE 4.
 There is no maximum tax.

-For assistance, call the Taxpayer Assistance Center at 1-888-745-3886 or visit your local Employment Tax Office.
+For assistance, contact the Taxpayer Assistance Center at 1-888-745-3886 or visit your local Employment Tax Office.